sdulal/dbm-downloader/README.md

 # dbm-downloader
 Downloads all the pages of Dragonball Multiverse.

-Required: Python 3 and Beautiful Soup 4.
+Required: Python 3, the Requests library, and the Beautiful Soup 4 library.

 To run the program, simply input the command
 ```